jkenzer/jkenzer.github.io/README.md

 ### Node

+- new-project.js - use with one argument as the directory name.
+Creates the directory and adds index.html and sketch.js from the \_templates directory.
-Using node to generate a json file that is used on the index file.
-After adding a new sketch, generate a new json file by running `node generate-json.js`
+- generate-json.js - Generate a json file that is used on the index file.
+After adding a new sketch, generate a new json file by running `node generate-json.js`.
+Ignores \_libraries and \_templates

+### Live Server